 JapanRail passes are a great deal, but it's very hard to pack and carry your full sized bike and get it on and off trains.
-Perhaps you should save it for another trip or a trip - or use it with your folding bike.
+Perhaps you should save the rail pass for another trip - or use it with your folding bike.

 You might take a Japanese Class-

 Or go to a local Japanese restaurant with a phrase book or dictionary and chat up the staff.
 It was easy for me to find and trade language skills in San Francisco, but I got so much out of a conversational language class that I really have to encourage you to do it.
 People will really want to talk to you if you show some interest in learning Japanese.

 The Lonely Planet guide is fine, sure, but you want to travel Japanese style and meet Japanese people, right?
 You might want to cut out some pages, and leave it at home.
 The Touring Mapple is an amazing tool- if a bit mystifying at first.
 Find your next campsite, hot bath and ATM.
 Convenience stores have 1000yen maps by Mapple, and are adequate in a pinch.
 Your new Japanese friend can help you order one on line, and tell you what the symbols mean, or you can take your chances and try to buy one when you get there.
 Many large department stores have book shops (as well as supermarkets!)
 There is also a magazine called 0Yen Mapple, and if you can get it for your region, you should.